etjump/documentation/docs/mapping/mapscripting.md

 * If the brushmodel you are hijacking is visible at the same time as the entity you are hijacking it to, either might become invisible.
 * When setting the `origin` key, the value is relative to the brushmodel you are hijacking, meaning you are moving the brushmodel from its original postion rather than setting an absolute position.
 * Hijacking another brushmodel does not remove the original, but rather duplicates it.
 This means that it's possible to hijack same brushmodel multiple times for different entities.

-### func_fakebrush

-`func_fakebrush` is a special brush entity that can be spawned via mapscripts.
-Historically it is used in ETPro to fix exploits in maps.
-It can act as a clip brush for example to prevent players from jumping out of the map, if the mapper has failed to clip the map properly.
-To spawn a `func_fakebrush`, you must set the following keys: `origin`, `mins`, `maxs` and `contents`.

 ### Examples